 |Treatment speed: 12 to 18 months on average||Treatment speed: 6 months on average, but can range between 3 to 11 months|

-- Treat severe conditions: In a way, the sky’s the limit when it comes to what braces can treat.
-Whether your issue is an overbite, underbite, severe crowding, or just your typical teeth spacing, braces can handle your case (even if you aren’t a good candidate for other treatment options).
+- Treating severe conditions: In a way, the sky’s the limit when it comes to what braces can treat.
+Whether your issue is an overbite, underbite, severe crowding, or just your typical teeth spacing, braces can likely handle your case (even if you aren’t a good candidate for other treatment options).

-- Consistent orthodontist oversight: Braces can only be installed (and maintained) at an orthodontist’s office by an orthodontist.
+- Consistent orthodontist oversight: Braces can only be administered (and maintained) at an orthodontist’s office by an orthodontist.
 The orthodontist in charge of your treatment will ensure that your progress stays on track at every appointment, so you’ll rarely encounter problems (and they’ll be resolved quickly in the rare cases when you do).

 - Sturdiness: Braces are made from durable metal brackets and wires that are attached directly to your teeth.
 Occasionally, you’ll have a bracket pop off, but in general, things say put.
 You don’t have to worry about removing or replacing them yourself.

 As powerful as they are, though, braces have a few notable disadvantages, too: